Private Rental Assistance Policy

 The social housing provider will assess the claim, which may involve inspecting the property.
 If the provider is satisfied that the evidence justifies the claim, they will pay the claim.
 The provider will notify the landlord/agent in writing of the outcome of the claim.

-3.5 Private Rental Subsidies
+3.4 Private Rental Subsidy

-A Private Rental Subsidy makes up the difference between the amount the client pays in rent, and the benchmark rent for a property in an approved area that is comparable to a social housing property.
-Benchmark rent means a rent based on the average rent data provided by NSW Fair Trading for specific sizes and types of accommodation in an area.
+A Private Rental Subsidy makes up the difference between the amount a client pays in rent, and the benchmark rent for a property in an approved area that is comparable to a social housing property.
+Benchmark rent means rent based on the average rent data provided by NSW Fair Trading for specific sizes and types of accommodation in an area.

-There are some exceptional circumstances where a social housing provider will approve the payment of a private rental subsidy where the property rent is above the benchmark.
+There are some exceptional circumstances where a social housing provider will approve the payment of a Private Rental Subsidy where the property rent is above the benchmark.
 For more information, go to Situations where Private Rental Subsidy assistance may be considered for rent above the benchmark.

 The client should never be listed as the vendor under any circumstances.
 The landlord/agent should always be listed as the vendor, and all subsidy payments should be paid to them directly.